SpareBank1/designsystem/README.md

 The `key` prop in headers corresponds to the prop you want to display in the data array object.
 The `alignRight` prop in headers will align the entire column

-The `data` prop is _required_, and expects an array of arrays of object like this:
+The `data` prop is _required_, and expects an array of object like this:

 ```javascript
 const data = [